ClusterHQ/flocker/docs/labs/docker-plugin.rst

 .. _labs-architecture-note:

 .. note::
-    Note that you should *either* use the Flocker Docker plugin to associate containers with volumes (we call this the "integration" architecture), or you should use the Flocker containers API (``flocker-deploy`` ), but not both.
+    Note that you should *either* use the Flocker Docker plugin to associate containers with volumes (the "integration" approach), or you should use the :ref:`Flocker containers API <api>` and :ref:`flocker-deploy CLI <cli>`, but not both.

-    They are distinct architectures - the integration route allows Docker to control Flocker via its dataset API.
+    They are distinct architectures - the integration approach allows Docker to control Flocker via the Flocker Dataset API.
     This allows Flocker to be used in conjunction with other ecosystem tools like :ref:`Docker Swarm <labs-swarm>` and :ref:`Docker Compose <labs-compose>`, which is more experimental than ``flocker-deploy`` and the Flocker containers API.
     We strongly believe that the integration route is the future.

 How it works